scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

    Table 2: Comparison of the DML (left) and DML Autoencoder (right) models for the MEDMNIST dataset..

-Claim 2 Results: Incorporating Inductive Bias with a Prior
+Improvement Proposal 2 Results: Incorporating Inductive Bias with a Prior
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-In evaluating the second claim, we compare the performance of the plain DML model to the DML with a unit prior and a DML with a GMM prior.
+In evaluating the second improvement proposal, we compare the performance of the plain DML model to the DML with a unit prior and a DML with a GMM prior.
 The DML prior with the GMM prior will have 2^2 = 4 gaussian components when lsdim = 2 and 2^4 = 16 components when lsdim = 4.
 Our broad intention is to see if changing the shape (specifically the number of components) of the prior can induce bias by affecting